Wonghopper/Wonghopper.github.io/prose.md

 _Code_

-## 10-Fold Cross Validation
+## 10-Fold Cross–Validation

 We want to see if we can further strengthen our model by expanding our training methodology.
-To do so we will implement a 10-Fold Cross Validation with our data.
-A 10-Fold Cross Validation technique means that we are going to divide the dataset into 10 subsets and run our analysis with each subset as the test data.
+To do so we will implement a 10–Fold Cross–Validation with our data.
+A 10–Fold Cross–Validation technique means that we are going to divide the dataset into 10 subsets and run our analysis with each subset as the test data.
 The results of this are then averaged to find the total accuracy of the model.

 _Code_

-If we want to change our model to use whether an individual exercises 1 or more day per a week rather than 7 days a week we can redo the previous models.
+If we want to change our model to use whether an individual exercises 1 or more days per week rather than 7 days a week we can redo the previous models.

 ## Conclusion
 We found an upward trend in BMI over the years of the survey and we found decreasing trends in question responses such as milk and veggie consumption.
 In spite of this, we can Though our training model had some accuracy, it appears that these questions alone are not great predictors of a student's BMI.